The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in Oxford? Here’s where to start.

 The Pitt Rivers Museum is one of Oxford’s quirkier and most interesting museums.

 Centred around the collection of Augustus Henry Lane-Fox Pitt Rivers, the museum opened in 1887 to showcase its anthropological treasures from around the world.
-The Pitt Rivers features over half a million artifacts, which together tell the story of the history of man.
+The Pitt Rivers features over half a million artefacts, which together tell the story of the history of man.

 Admission is free but there is a suggested donation of £5.